 The goal of treatment is to:

-Removing the fluid (thoracentesis) may be done if there is a lot of fluid and it is causing chest pressure, shortness of breath, or other breathing problems, such as a low oxygen level.
+Removing the fluid (thoracentesis) may be done if there is a lot of fluid and it is causing chest pressure, shortness of breath, or a low oxygen level.
 Removing the fluid allows the lung to expand, making breathing easier.

-The cause of the fluid buildup must also be treated.
+The cause of the fluid buildup must also be treated:

-If it is due to congestive heart failure, you may receive diuretics (water pills) and other medications to treat heart failure.
+- If it is due to heart failure, you may receive diuretics (water pills) and other medicines to treat heart failure.

-In people with cancer or infection, the effusion is often treated by using a chest tube for several days to drain the fluid.
+In people with cancer or infection, the effusion is often treated by using a chest tube to drain the fluid and treating its cause.

 The outcome depends on the underlying disease.

-Call your doctor or go to the emergency room if shortness of breath or difficulty breathing occurs right after thoracentesis.
+Contact your provider or go to the emergency room if you have:

-Broaddus C, Light RW.
+Broaddus VC, Light RW.
 Pleural effusion.
-In: Mason RJ, Broaddus CV, Martin TR, et al, eds.
-Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, PA: Saunders Elsevier; 2010:chap 73.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
+Murray and Nadel's Textbook of Respiratory Medicine.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 108.

-Celli BR.
-Diseases of the diaphragm, chest wall, pleura, and mediastinum.
+McCool FD.
+Diseases of the diaphragm, chest wall, pleura and mediastinum.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 99.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 92.

-Last reviewed on: 8/25/2014
+Last reviewed on: 7/31/2022

-Reviewed by: Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron Jr. Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.